 To guarantee that other ads run before (or after) a positionless ad, simply use the Priority field to assign which ad should be inserted first.

-A promo is similar to an Order (found in the Campaign Library) but are designed for in-house, unpaid advertisements that are only inserted if no Direct-Sold or MTM Ads are available.
+A promo is similar to an Order (found in the Campaign Library) but are designed for in-house, unpaid advertisements that are only inserted if no Direct-Sold or Spotify Audience Network Ads are available.

 A web feed we generate with all metadata inputted into the Megaphone platform.
 We send this out to the apps to update whenever new content is loaded.
 Your RSS feed can be found directly on your podcast page.